This story was originally published and last updated .

-Chromebooks don't run any browser other than Chrome out of the box, but thanks to Android app support, I could install Firefox and use it to access the forbidden services and other Google accounts.
+Chromebooks don't run any browser other than Chrome out of the box, but thanks to Android app support, I could install Firefox and use it to access forbidden services and other Google accounts.
 I quickly switched to Vivaldi because of better scaling and a proper tabbed interface, though.
-Again, parental website restrictions don't apply to third-party browsers, so use them with caution.
+Again, parental website restrictions don't apply to third-party browsers, so if you want to avoid giving your child access to all of the internet, use these with caution.

 Family Link settings for Chromebooks (left) and Android phones or tablets (right).

-If you need to sideload an app for a kid under 13, you're out of luck.
+If you need to sideload an app for a kid under 13 on a Chromebook, you're out of luck, though.
 To sideload apps on Chromebooks, you need to temporarily stop supervision on a child's account in the Family Link app, which can only be done for or by teenagers.
-You also can't install Linux apps on a kids' Chromebook.
+You also can't install Linux apps on a kid's Chromebook.